St George's Park Cricket Ground: Official name

 The ground's official name is acknowledging a commercial sponsorship arrangement.
 However South African and other cricket fans continue to call the ground by its historic name, just "St George’s Park".
 Its nickname is "The Dragon's Lair" based on the famous legend of St George.

 2003 Cricket World Cup

 St George's Park was one of 15 venues in South Africa, Zimbabwe and Kenya selected to host matches during the world cup.
 It hosted 5 matches during the tournament, including 3 group games, 1 super six game and a semi-final.

 2009 Indian Premier League

 When the 2009 IPL was moved to South Africa, St George's Park was chosen as one of eight venues in South Africa to host matches.
-The ground hosted a seven matches, all of them were group games.
+The ground hosted seven matches, all of them group games.

 Warriors Cricket

 The stadium is one of the Warriors' 2 home grounds, the other being East London's Buffalo Park.
 The stadium hosts Warriors home matches in the Sunfoil Series, Momentum 1 Day Cup (previously the MTN Domestic Championship) and Ram Slam T20 Challenge.